nikolaswise/pluriverse/README.md

 > What's up with those prefix thingies? `vox:` and `rdf:`?
 Those are namespaces.
 They allow us to disambiguate keys from each other.
 For this project, you can use `vox:` for _any key you want_.
 You can also edit the `src/lib/ld/prefixes.js` file to add other namespaces, if you want to create a new namespace or add extant linked-data terms.

+## How it Works

+Create resources via form posts.
+Request the data for those resources via REST API.
+Write UI's to present that data via Svelte components.

 ## Creating Resources with Forms

 The `CreateResource.svelte` component shows the basics of how to use form posts to create new resources.